-The Linx Vapor Blaze is a quality built, well-stocked kit featuring a 510-threaded vape pen and two concentrate atomizers, along with other useful accessories and extras.
+The Linx Vapor Blaze is a quality built, well-stocked kit featuring a 510-threaded battery and two concentrate atomizers, along with other useful accessories and extras.
 The 900 mAh Blaze pen has four selectable temperature settings, and with a coil-less quartz and a ceramic plate atomizer, you have choices out of the box!

 In addition to the Blaze review, I’m also going to take a look at the new accessory for this kit called Budder Cups.
 The cups are a set of eight small glass inserts for easy micro-dosing, pre-loading, and keeping your quartz atomizer clean and free of direct contact with your extract.